 COVID-19

-Swiss TPH is playing a unique role in the response to COVID-19.
-We collaborate with multiple institutions and organisations and share our knowledge of disease transmission, virology, intervention strategies and more.
+Swiss TPH has played a unique role in the response to COVID-19.
+We collaborated with multiple institutions and organisations, sharing our knowledge of disease transmission, virology, intervention strategies and more.
 These collaborations have widespread benefits for individuals in both Switzerland and abroad.

 Research Coalitions

-Swiss TPH experts are contributing to the Swiss National COVID-19 Science Task Force, a national scientific advisory board set up specifically for the COVID-19 pandemic, and support Corona-Immunitas, a programme powered by the Swiss School of Public Health (SSPH+), which tests the proportion of people with antibodies to the corona virus in Switzerland.
+Swiss TPH experts have contributed to the Swiss National COVID-19 Science Task Force, a national scientific advisory board set up specifically for the COVID-19 pandemic, and supported Corona-Immunitas, a programme run by the Swiss School of Public Health (SSPH+), which tested the proportion of people in Switzerland with antibodies to the Corona virus.

 On an international level, Swiss TPH joined the COVID-19 Clinical Research Coalition as one of 70 institutions to respond to COVID-19 in resource-poor setting.